Post Summary: Explore the wild terrain of Eastern USA with these 10 stunning National Parks on the east coast.

 When To Visit: Congaree is beautiful and accessible all year, but summer will bring high humidity and mosquitoes.
 Late spring and fall are particularly attractive times to visit the park, but you will have to contend with the possibility of rain flooding the park.

 Where To Stay: VRBO Modern Home

 Interesting Fact: Before it was a national park, the Cuyahoga River had caught fire more than a dozen times since the 1800s.
 The most famous fire occurred in 1969 due to decades of toxic waste dumping.
 Outrage over the incident led to the creation of the federal Environmental Protection Agency, the Clean Water Act, and the first Earth Day on April 22, 1970.

 Highlights of the park include hiking any of the 125 miles of hiking trails.
-A must-do when visiting is the Virginia Kendell Hedges hike.
+A must-do when visiting is the Virginia Kendell Hedges Hike.
 It’s a 2.2-mile moderate hike flanked by giant limestone boulders and dramatic sandstone ledges.
 You’ll get fantastic views of the vast Cuyahoga Valley.
-Another fan favorite is to visit the handful of waterfalls sprinkled through the park.
-Popular ones include Blue Hen, Buttermilk Falls, and the 65 foot Brandywine Falls.
+Another fan favorite is to visit the handful of waterfalls sprinkled throughout the park.
+Popular ones include Blue Hen, Buttermilk Falls, and the 65-foot Brandywine Falls.

 Another fun option is to bike ride through the park’s converted canal trails.
 What was once a towpath trail for mules towing boats is now a mostly flat trail system for walking and biking.

 If you’re traveling with kids or have limited mobility, the Cuyahoga Valley Scenic Railroad runs through the park.
 It offers special excursions like themed trips, murder mystery rides, and four-course dinners.
 You can also board the train one way with your bike for a small fee.